Colombia's civil conflict has lasted more than five decades, drawing in left-wing rebels and right-wing paramilitaries.

 It was long seen as more politically motivated than the Farc, staying out of the illegal drugs trade on ideological grounds.

 The ELN reached the height of its power in the late 1990s, carrying out hundreds of kidnappings and hitting infrastructure such as oil pipelines.

-The ELN ranks have since declined from around 4,000 to an estimated 1,500, suffering defeats at the hands of the security forces and paramilitaries.
+The ELN ranks have since declined from around 4,000 to an estimated 1,500 to 2,000, suffering defeats at the hands of the security forces and paramilitaries.

 However, in October 2009, ELN rebels were able to spring one of their leaders from jail, indicating that they were not a completely spent force.

 In recent years ELN units have become involved in the drugs trade, often forming alliance with criminal gangs.

 The group is on US and European lists of terrorist organisations.

 Shortly after the Farc entered into peace talks with the Colombian government in November 2012, the ELN leader said that his group was also interested in negotiating a deal with the government.

 The group was rebuffed by the president, who said it needed to show actions rather than words before it could sit down at the negotiating table.

 Nine months later, after the release of a Canadian mining executive the ELN had been holding, President Juan Manual Santos said the government "was ready to talk" to the ELN.